josecastillolema/flatpak-ocaml-examples/README.md

       - cp simple.sh /app/bin
 ```

-The resulting application has an installed size of 11.2 MB.
+Following this method the resulting application has an installed size of 11.2 MB.